Trow-Registry/trow/README.md

 ### Why "Trow"

 "Trow" is a word with multiple, divergent meanings.
-In Shetland folklore a trow is a small, mischievous creature, similar to the Scandanavian troll.
-In England, it is a old style of cargo boat that transported goods on rivers.
+In Shetland folklore a trow is a small, mischievous creature, similar to the Scandinavian troll.
+In England, it is an old style of cargo boat that transported goods on rivers.
 Finally, it is an archaic word meaning "to think, believe, or trust".
 The reader is free to choose which interpretation they like most, but it should be pronounced to rhyme with "brow".